airevancarmen/Potentially-hazardous-object/README.md

 # Potentially-hazardous-object

 Workshop 1:
 Are we safe?
 Chose one dimension of this data-set of near-earth objects to estimate how safe we really are.
-To do this you will:

-TASKS
-1) Question the data.
-2) Determine which single dimension of data is most relevant to this question.
-3) Establish safety thresholds: ie. Is 1000 objects within 1000 miles a meaningful danger threshold?
-4) Clean the dataset down to only that dimension.
-5) Do basic pre-analysis data visualization.
-6) Run the cleaned data set through your std module.
 Try to make an inference about the total population of near-earth objects based on your measurements.
 Present your findings to each other, including your recommended actions based on your conclusions.